-Lee Dobbins is the Managing Shareholder of Dean Mead’s Fort Pierce office.
-Lee has assisted clients in taking residential, commercial and mixed-use developments from the purchase of raw land through obtaining final development approvals.
-He also has experience in obtaining economic development incentive grants and tax abatements, resolving utility issues, concurrency, debt restructuring transactions and drafting and negotiating complex commercial leases throughout the Treasure Coast.
+Lee is the Managing Shareholder of Dean Mead’s Fort Pierce office.
+He has assisted clients in taking residential, commercial and mixed-use developments from the purchase of raw land through obtaining final development approvals.
+Lee also has experience obtaining economic development incentive grants and tax abatements, resolving utility issues, concurrency, debt restructuring transactions and drafting and negotiating complex commercial leases throughout the Treasure Coast.

 Obtained approval of a master plan for a 200 acre mixed-use project anchored by a 9 acre man-made surf lagoon with a resort hotel.

 Negotiated and drafted a 50-year ground lease for a mega-yacht maintenance and repair facility at the Port of Fort Pierce.

 - The Florida Bar - Real Property, Probate and Trust Law Section - Member

 - The Florida Bar - Environmental and Land Use Section – Member

 - Economic Council of Okeechobee